-- A. An employee pre-assigned by a supervisor selected to work in classification for thirty (30) or more days and the preponderance of duties performed are in the higher classification in order to qualify.
-This is generally to back-fill a regular position when an employee is absent due to family or medical reasons. - B. Special Duty assignments shall not generally last more than one five (5) years. - C. Special Duty assignments must be approved in advance by Human Resources. - D. As a wage-related matter, the pay for Special Duty
+A. An employee selected to work in classification for thirty (30) or more days and the preponderance of duties performed are in the higher classification in order to qualify.
+This is generally to back-fill a regular position when an employee is absent due to family or medical reasons.

+B. Special Duty assignments shall not last more than five (5) years.

+C. Special Duty assignments must be approved in advance by Human Resources.